 Class Action vs. Mass Tort.
 What’s the difference?

 — A class action is a specialized type of lawsuit, in which a case is filed on behalf of an entire group.
 The group must share a set of unfortunate circumstances, injuries, and damages.
 The compensation recovered in a class action is split between all members of the group.

 — A mass tort lawsuit allows a single attorney, or group of attorneys, to represent multiple parties individually.
-The investigation and research into the incident that gave rise to the cause of action is conducted by a single attorney, or group of attorneys, and is shared among all of the individual cases.
+The investigation and research into the incident that gave rise to the cause of action is conducted by a single attorney, or group of attorneys, continue and is shared among all of the individual cases.
 Compensation recovered in a mass tort is awarded to each plaintiff individually.

 What health problems are Porter Ranch residents experiencing?

 — Thousands of Porter Ranch residents have reported that they are suffering from health problems because of the gas well blowout.
 Here is a list of some of the common symptoms residents are experiencing:

 - Brain fog / Blackouts

 - Female health issues (excessive bleeding)

 - Increased hair loss in women

 - Mood changes, such as increased anxiety or irritability